nycdoe-cs4all/icm-gitbook/unit-1-drawing-variables-and-random/u1la1.1-p5.js-introduction-and-deconstruction.md

 * **Computational Media** - The practice of using programming to build expressive and interactive computer applications and media.
 * **p5.js** - An open-source Javascript library that allows people to make web pages animated and interactive.
-* **IDE** - Integrated development area is a software application that provides a place for computer programmers to develop code.
+* **IDE** - Integrated development environment(IDE) is a software application that provides a place for computer programmers to develop code.
-* **Unplugged Activity** - an activity that can be conducted without the use of computers or electronic equipment.
+* **unplugged activity** - an activity that can be conducted without the use of computers or electronic equipment.
-* **Abstraction** - Abstraction is the process of taking away or removing characteristics from something in order to reduce it to a set of essential characteristics
+* **abstraction** - Abstraction is the process of taking away or removing characteristics from something in order to reduce it to a set of essential characteristics.

 **Pre-Req Vocab:**

-* **Width** - Horizontal distance of a 2D shape
+* **width** - Horizontal distance of a 2D shape
-* **Height** - Vertical distance of a 2D shape
+* **height** - Vertical distance of a 2D shape
-* **Radius** - distance from the center to edge of a circle
+* **radius** - distance from the center to edge of a circle
-* **Diameter** - distance from edge to edge of a circle passing through the center point
+* **diameter** - distance from edge to edge of a circle passing through the center point
-* **Cartesian (Coordinate) Plane** - four quadrant grid with an x & y axis, origin, etc.
+* **Cartesian (coordinate) plane** - four quadrant grid with an x & y axis, origin, etc.

 ### Planning Notes